AI Image Generation

 a weathered lighthouse on volcanic cliffs at golden hour,

-V8 Alpha prompt tips: - Use --style raw to reduce the default hyper-polished look and get grittier, more authentic results24 - Specify cinematographic lighting precisely: “single overhead key light with no fill, hard shadows” beats “dramatic lighting”24 - Reference photographers/directors by name for style anchoring (e.g., “Annie Leibovitz portraiture,” “Roger Deakins cinematography”)24 - Describe medium precisely: “35mm film photograph, grain, Kodak Portra 400 palette” narrows the solution space24 - Effective --no patterns: --no blur, depth of field for flat graphics; --no smile, makeup for neutral portraits24 - --stylize 100-400 produces the most useful range in V8; extreme values are less effective than in V724
+V8.1 prompt tips: - Use --raw when literal prompt control matters; Raw turns down Midjourney’s default aesthetic interpretation.31 - Specify cinematographic lighting precisely: “single overhead key light with no fill, hard shadows” beats “dramatic lighting”22 - Reference photographers/directors by name for style anchoring (e.g., “Annie Leibovitz portraiture,” “Roger Deakins cinematography”)22 - Describe medium precisely: “35mm film photograph, grain, Kodak Portra 400 palette” narrows the solution space22

-When to use V8: - When you want the fastest generation - For text-heavy images - When coherence matters most - To take advantage of native 2K resolution
+When to use V8.1: - When you want the fastest generation - For text-heavy images - When coherence matters most - To take advantage of native 2048px image generation

 V7 (Default since June 2025)

-Strengths: - Natural language understanding (write sentences, not keywords) - Best photorealism to date - Dramatically improved text rendering - Better human anatomy (hands, bodies) - Improved spatial relationships - Personalization enabled by default
+Strengths: - Natural language understanding (write sentences, not keywords) - Excellent photorealism - Strong text rendering - Better human anatomy (hands, bodies) - Improved spatial relationships - Personalization enabled by default - Full V7 control surface: Omni Reference, Draft Mode, Quality values, multi-prompts, No parameter, and Niji workflows where relevant228

 Generation modes: